Summary of Benefits for Full-Time Physical Plant Employees

 Employee Assistance Program (EAP)

 The EAP enables Clark employees and their family members to obtain, at no cost to the employee, confidential assessment and referral services for issues such as child care, elder care, legal matters, alcoholism, drug abuse, stress, emotional problems, marital and family conflicts, financial concerns, and much more.
 This is a totally confidential service.
-Clark’s EAP provider is The Wellness Corporation in Shrewsbury, MA.
+Clark’s EAP provider is The Lifescope Corporation in Shrewsbury, MA.
 Call directly: 1-800-828-6025.

 Flexible Spending Accounts (FSA)